 Mary joined Watsi on March 12th, 2013.
 Six years ago, Mary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mary's most recent donation supported U Ghwe, a 70-year-old man from Burma, to fund a wound debridement procedure.
+Mary's most recent donation supported Rehiwilzahra, a loving 2-year-old girl from Haiti, to fund prep and transport for heart surgery.

 Mary has funded healthcare for 76 patients in 11 countries.